fleschutz/PowerShell/Docs/list-network-shares.md

 ## list-network-shares.ps1 - Lists all network shares of the local computer

-This script lists all network shares of the local computer.
+This PowerShell script lists all network shares of the local computer.

 ## Parameters
 ```powershell